origin-1/gulp-eslint-new/README.md

 | `plugins`         | `overrideConfig.plugins`        | `plugins` as an array of strings is migrated to `overrideConfig.plugins`.
 By contrast, `plugins` as an object that maps strings to plugin implementations has different semantics and is not migrated. |
 | `rules`           | `overrideConfig.rules`          | |
 | `warnFileIgnored` | `warnIgnored`                   | New option name. |

+If any legacy options are used, `gulpESLintNew` will print a warning.
+To remove the warning, replace the legacy options used in your gulp task with the new options.

 ### `gulpESLintNew(overrideConfigFile)`